barrysims/swat/README.md

 Using a monad stack `Reader[IO[Either[Throwable, A]]]`.
 (In fact, for simplicity, we usually just use the Transformer `Kleisli[EitherT[IO, Throwable, A], C, A]`)

-`trait Ctxt` defines a handful of useful syntaxes including a `Ctxt` typealias which acts as a transformer for the stack, and `.context` extensions which allow us to lift easily to a `Context`.
+`trait Ctxt` defines a handful of useful syntaxes including a `Context` typealias which acts as a transformer for the stack, and `.context` extensions which allow us to lift easily to a `Context`.

 Additionally, a `toResponse` function is provided on `Context[A]` which handles running the Reader and folding over the Either to generate an IO response with